EternityProjects-real/Ethereal/README.md

 Feel free to open an issue (or even better, send a Pull Request) for making it even better.
 Contributions are always welcomed!! 😄

 Note that a PR needs to reach a certain level of engagement before it gets merged.
 This criteria is kept to maintain the quality of this list.
-The current list of open PRs can be found here: https://github.com/EternityProjects-real/
+The current list of open PRs can be found [**here**](https://github.com/EternityProjects-real/)

 As this project is community-driven, it'd be really helpful if you write about your PR and the changes you have done.
 This would help in merging it faster. 😇